ploucandco/Ender5Plus/README.md

 **Current Ender 5 Plus mods:**
 1. Installed Klipper via an external RPI zero 2
-2. Replaced the original V2.2 board with a Creality 1.1.5 Silent Board Made adapters for the dual Z-axis and fans
+2. Replaced the original V2.2 board with a Creality 1.1.5 Silent Board.
+  Made adapters for the dual Z-axis and fans
   The BL-Touch control pin is connected to ISCP interface with Vcc, MOSI (command signal of the BL-Touch), GND.
 The signal pin and GND have been inverted and connected to the Z-end.
-3. Installed a Sprite Extruder Pro
+3. Installed a Sprite Extruder Pro.
   Used the adapter from https://www.printables.com/model/329742-ender-5-plate-sprite-pro Reused the BL-Touch from the original extruder setup
 4. Enabled original touchscreen with https://github.com/Desuuuu/DGUS-reloaded-Klipper as described here https://www.reddit.com/r/ender5plus/comments/kx9hsy/klipper_screen_on_ender_5_plus/